 Solar System view may offer a few additional insights into the planetary configuration.
 For example, it’s easy to see superior and inferior aspect – notice that the illustration shows Mercury and the Sun conjunct, specifically forming an inferior conjunction since Mercury (inferior planet) is in front of the Sun.

 Planetary Hour, a tool in its own right, allows to explore the rhythm of planetary hours throughout the day.
+Planetary hour calculator provides precise planetary hours data for any date and location on Earth.

 Use the scroller to access: